-- 1. Compare model outcomes to comparable projects.
-Assess whether outcomes are consistent with data from comparable projects.
-If not consistent with this data, provide reasons why the project under consideration is different. - 2.
-Compare model outcomes based on experience (including, for example, benchmarking data capturing the performance of reasonably comparable buildings) for individual measures and for the project as a whole.
-These guidelines must be expressed in terms of savings as a percentage of building energy use and system-level energy use.
+- 1. Compare calculation outcomes to comparable projects, simple estimation methods, and energy end-use consumption for reasonableness.
+Assess that outcomes are consistent with data from comparable projects.
+If not consistent with comparable projects, provide reasons why the project under consideration is different. - 2.
+Compare calculation outcomes based on experience (including, for example, benchmarking data capturing the performance of reasonably comparable buildings) for individual measures and for the project as a whole.
+These guidelines must be expressed in terms of savings as a percentage of building energy use and system-level energy usage. - 3.
+Clearly document all sources used for inputs and assumptions, formulas, and methodology.

-- Qualification of the person(s) developing the energy model and performing the savings calculations. - The project report documentation must demonstrate that the calibration criteria are met. - Documentation must include all factors that were considered to create the calibrated model. - Specific documentation requirements include, without limitation: - Simulation Model Input file (or multiple files) together with information about the modelling software that has been used (including version number). - Weather file that was used for simulation. - Basis for cost estimates, including, if applicable, scope of work upon which bid packages are based, and bid packages. - If applicable, bids by trade with breakdowns in pricing (see above). - Calibration results. - A quality control statement indicating the findings of a review of modelled results against data from comparable projects.
+- Qualifications of the person(s) performing the savings calculations. - Documentation must include all factors that were considered to create the savings calculation estimates. - Specific documentation requirements include, without limitation: - Workbooks, spreadsheets and other calculation tools used for the savings estimates. - Weather file that was used for temperature bin calculations or regression analysis. - Basis for cost estimates, including, if applicable, scope of work upon which bid packages are based, and bid packages. - If applicable, bids by trade with the breakouts described in pricing (see above). - Savings calculation results. - A quality control statement indicating the findings of a review of calculation results against data from comparable projects.
 Savings should be expressed as a percentage of energy end-use consumption.